What was your primary motivation for writing The Middle East Water Question: Hydro-politics and the Global Economy?

 My main message is that farmers manage water, in circumstances not of their own choosing.
 They’re the agents of society who allocate and manage vast volumes of water on our behalf.
 They would be able to steward water ecosystems for us but only if they get a price for their products that gives them secure livelihoods.

-Professor Tony Allan specialises in the analysis of water resources problems in dry regions.
-He provides advice to governments and agencies especially in the Middle East on water policy and water policy reform.
+Professor Tony Allan (1937-2021) specialised in the analysis of water resources problems in dry regions.
 His ideas on water security are set out in The Middle East water question: hydropolitics and the global economy and in a recent book on the importance of the international food trade for for economies facing water scarcity.
-He is currently working on why the accounting systems in our food supply chains are dangerously blind to the costs of water and of mis-allocating it.
 In 2008 he was awarded the Stockholm Water Prize in recognition of his contribution to water science and water policy.
 In 2013 he received the Monaco Water Award of Prince Albert II of Monaco.